NWA World Women's Championship: Belt design

 2010 - 2014: In 2010, a large new belt was introduced.
 This belt, like the previous version, has 5 plates on a black strap, all in gold.
 The main plate is large.
 It features the red NWA logo in the center.
 There are 3 black banners, 1 on the top and 2 at the bottom.
 The top one reads "Womans".
 The second banner located at the bottom reads "World".
 Below that is another black banner that reads "Wrestling Champion".
 The side plates, like the previous version, are rectangular with the flags of some countries, those being United Kingdom, Australia, America, Italy, Canada, Japan, Mexico, and Brazil.
 This design lasted until January 2014.

 2014 - 2016: In January 2014, another design was introduced.
 Unlike the previous version, this design is much smaller.
 The belt has 5 hexagonal plates on a black leather strap.
 This design was replaced with the '86 - '02 championship in 2016.

 The main plate of the belt introduced in 2019 with the picture of former champion, Allysin Kay.

 2019–present: On September 30, 2019, NWA President, Billy Corgan presented a new NWA World Womans Championship.
 The belt was made by Belts By Dan.
 The design pays homage to the original design of the championship.
 The belt has 3 plates on a white strap.
 The plates are silver.
 The main plate pays homage to the original version of the championship.
 It features an angel at the top of the plate.
 There are 2 black banners on the top and bottom.
 The top banner reads "National Wrestling Alliance" and the bottem reading "Women's World Champion", just like the original design.
 The center of the plate features a picture frame that has a picture of the wrestler that holds the championship, which changes with each champion, also from the original design.
 Above the picture frame has the year 1948, which was the year the NWA was founded.
 Surrounding the picture frame and the 1948 are branches with leaves on them.
 On the left and right of the belt, there are shields with wrestlers engraved on them.
 The main plate also features 12 red gems all over the belt.
-The side plates are oval shaoed and feature the NWA logo on it.
+The side plates are oval shaped and feature the NWA logo on it.